RolandExauce/Ariadne-Python-Graphql/project-description.md

 # frontend app:

-not sure yet, choices: django/flutter/pyqt5
+not sure yet, choices: django/flutter/pyqt5 or some js frameworks: vue, react ?